220328-Java-Full-Stack-AWS/FatemeGoudarzi_P1/README.md

 - As a user, I can cancel a pending request for reimbursement
 - As a user, I can view my pending and completed past requests for reimbursement
-- As a user, I can edit my pending requests for reimbursement Stretch Goals:
+- As a user, I can edit my pending requests for reimbursement
-- As an admin, I can change a user's role between admin and user

 ## Technologies Used

 ---
 - Java 8
 - Java Servlets